geopm/geopm/service/docs/source/geopm_pio.7.rst

 ``REGION_RUNTIME``
     Maximum per-rank of the last recorded runtime for the current region.

-``TIMESTAMP_COUNTER``
-    An always running, monotonically increasing counter that is incremented at a constant rate.
-For use as a wall clock timer.

 ``TIME``
     Time elapsed since the beginning of execution.